 Late 1960's, looking south on 9th Avenue.

-1966 - Reber and Foley's back parking lot after the Chicago and Great Western train derailment.
+1966 - Reber and Foley's back parking lot after the Chicago and Great Western Railway derailment.

-In the early 1970's, the station was upgraded with a new mansard roof, brick exterior, and the Amoco name.
+In the early 1970's, the station was upgraded with a new mansard roof, brick exterior, and Amoco branding.
 In 1982, the canopy was added.

 The end of an era - And a new beginning.
 The last full service gas station on Main Street stopped selling gas.
 However, it continues to provide full service repairs and maintenance for generations to come.